SELENIUM AND THE ELK RIVER WATERSHED

 What can we learn from this graph?

-Over the last few years, the rate of selenium increase shows some signs of slowing down at the Sparwood monitoring site (orange line) but not at the Elk River outflow into Lake Koocanusa by Elko (teal line).
-The actual concentrations of selenium are not yet decreasing at either location.
-On average, selenium levels have increased by more than 4 times in the Elk River between the first and last decades of recording.
-Moreover, some streams closer to mine sites show higher levels: for example, close to the Fording River mine a Compliance Test Point monitored by Teck (Site FR_FRCP1), had concentrations of selenium reach 674 µg/L in 2020 (Teck 2020 FRO LAEMP).
+Over the last few years, the rate of selenium increase shows some signs of slowing down.
+The actual concentrations of selenium are not yet decreasing.
+Moreover, some streams on mine sites show much higher levels than above; for example, close to the Fording River mine a Compliance Test Point monitored by Teck (Site FR_FRCP1), had concentrations of selenium reached 674 µg/L in 2020 (Teck 2020 FRO LAEMP).
 Selenium concentrations in the Elk River have not been below the BC Aquatic Life Guideline levels* (which are designed to protect all aquatic life, including the most sensitive species) since 2009, and frequently exceed the BC Source Drinking Water Guidelines at the Sparwood monitoring site.

 *Note: Water quality guidelines, such as the ones for aquatic health and drinking water, are not based on levels where adverse impacts on health have been reported.
 They are used as a signal threshold at which monitoring and mitigation strategies should be implemented to decrease the risk of adverse effects on aquatic life or human health.